mfaerevaag/wd/README.md

 [![Build Status](https://travis-ci.org/mfaerevaag/wd.png?branch=master)](https://travis-ci.org/mfaerevaag/wd)

 `wd` (*warp directory*) lets you jump to custom directories in zsh, without using `cd`.
 Why?
-Because `cd` seems ineffecient when the folder is frequently visited or has a long path.
+Because `cd` seems inefficient when the folder is frequently visited or has a long path.

 *NOTE*: If you are not using zsh, check out the `ruby` branch which has `wd` implemented as a gem.